1. General Principles

 (b) that the decision in relation to the appeal was manifestly perverse.
 In this context, perverse is taken to mean that the appeal decision made was not a possible conclusion that a similar investigation might have reached.

 5.8 The review will not normally consider the issues afresh or involve a further investigation.
-The Director of Student & Academic Services will review whether procedures were followed at the formal stage and whether the outcome was reasonable in all of the circumstances.
+The Director of Student & Academic Services, or nominee, will review whether procedures were followed at the formal stage and whether the outcome was reasonable in all of the circumstances.

-5.9 The Director of Student & Academic Services will make such enquiries as necessary in order to make a reasonable decision in accordance with this procedure and in view of all of the circumstances.
+5.9 The Director of Student & Academic Services, or nominee, will make such enquiries as necessary in order to make a reasonable decision in accordance with this procedure and in view of all of the circumstances.
 This may involve consultation with a senior academic colleague in the appropriate School.

-5.10 The Director of Student & Academic Services will aim to respond within 15 working days.
+5.10 The Director of Student & Academic Services, or nominee, will aim to respond within 15 working days.
 If it is not possible to respond within this timescale, the Director of Student & Academic Services, will keep the student informed, in writing, explaining the reasons for the delay.

-5.11 The Director of Student & Academic Services will take one of the following decisions and notify the student accordingly:
+5.11 The Director of Student & Academic Services, or nominee, will take one of the following decisions and notify the student accordingly:

 (a) confirm that the appeal was ineligible